Towards a possible solution to the Hubble tension with Horndeski gravity: Conclusions and Discussions

-The Hubble tension is certainly one of the most intriguing problems in cosmology today and has recently received a lot of attention to address it.
-Numerous attempts have been made as well as ongoing in order to bridge the gap between the $\Lambda$CDM predicted value of $H_0$ and the values obtained through the late-time observations.
-While the mismatch can certainly be attributed to the systematic errors associated with different measurements, the tension may also be a true reflection of reality, requiring exotic new physics and, perhaps, a dramatic revision to our current understanding of cosmic evolution.
+The Hubble tension is certainly one of the most intriguing problems in modern cosmology and has recently received a lot of attention.
+Numerous attempts are ongoing as well as have been made in order to bridge the gap between the $\Lambda$CDM-predicted value of $H_0$ and the values obtained through the late-time (low redshift) observations.
+While the mismatch can certainly be attributed to the systematic errors associated with different direct or indirect (or both) measurements, the tension may also be a true reflection of reality, requiring exotic new physics and, perhaps, a dramatic revision to our current understanding of cosmic evolution on large scales.